iobroker-community-adapters/ioBroker.openknx/README.md

 ### group value write

-Sending is triggered by writing a communication object.
+Sending group value write message is triggered by writing a communication object.
 Communication object is triggered when a write frame is received on the bus.

 ### group value read

-Sending can be triggered by writing a communicaton object with comment.
+Sending a group value read can be triggered by writing a communicaton object with comment.
+Please see API call section for details.
-Receiving, if configured will trigger a group value response (limitation: group value write at the moment) of the actual c.o. value, see below.
+Receiving, if configured, will trigger a group value response (limitation: group value write at the moment) of the actual communication object value, see below.

 ### group value response

 If answer_groupValueResponse is set to true, then the adapter will reply with a GroupValue_Response to a previously received GroupValue_Read request.
 This is the KNX Read flag.
-Only one KO on the bus or the IOBroker Object should have this flag set, ideally the one that knows the state best.
+Only one communication object on the bus or the IOBroker object should have this flag set, ideally the one that knows the state best.

 ### mapping to KNX Flags